pachadotdev/cpp11armadillo/README.md

 to R with the proper data structures.

 [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo/)
+is a popular R package used by over 1200 CRAN packages as of 2024-12-13.
+RcppArmadillo uses the GPL-3 license.

-is a popular R package used by over 40 CRAN packages as of 2024-12-13. cpp11armadillo has different internals, even when the goal is the same, and it aims to:
+cpp11armadillo has different internals, even when the goal is the same, and it aims to: